ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 the compiler will optimize `n :: x` to be stack-allocated in the current region.
-However, users may wish to use `stack_` to ensure stack allocation, as refactoring code can make an allocation that was previously on the stack silenetly move to the heap.
+However, users may wish to use `stack_` to ensure stack allocation, as refactoring code can make an allocation that was previously on the stack silently move to the heap.

 ### Region vs. Scope